-In the 19th century, Kuala Lumpur lies was an important tin-industry settlement, mostly because of Yap Ah Loy.
+In the 19th century, KL was a significant tin-industry settlement, primarily because of Yap Ah Loy.

-No Black Tie Delivers As the Go-To Place for Jazz & Soul
+No Black Tie Delivers Go-To Place for Jazz & Soul

-If you’re a jazz or R&B aficionado, the cleverly named No Black Tie is the place to be.
+If you’re a jazz or R&B aficionado, the cleverly named No Black Tie is the place to land.

 Indigo and the Lights Illuminate a Bright Spirit on the Local Music Scene

-Listening to the silky jazz vocals of Fatima, lead singer of Indigo and the Lights, brings to mind top American singers.
+Listening to the silky jazz vocals of Fatima of Indigo and the Lights brings to mind, top American singers.

 Kuala Lumpur roughly means “muddy river confluence” at the Gombak and Klang Rivers.